History of Dawn Staley in Timeline

 1992: Jones Cup Gold Medal

-In 1992, Dawn Staley competed with USA Basketball as a member of the Jones Cup Team that won the Gold in Taipei.
+In 1992, Dawn Staley won a gold medal with the USA Basketball team at the Jones Cup in Taipei.

-In 1994, Dawn Staley competed in the World Championships and was named the USA Basketball Female Athlete of the Year.
+In 1994, Dawn Staley competed in the World Championships with Team USA and was named the USA Basketball Female Athlete of the Year.

-In 1994, Dawn Staley started playing professional basketball in Europe, starting in France.
+In 1994, after graduating, Dawn Staley played professional basketball in France in Tarbes, Italy, Brazil and Spain.

-In 1995, Dawn Staley continued playing professional basketball in Europe, in Tarbes, Italy, Brazil, and Spain.
+In 1995, Dawn Staley continued playing professional basketball in Europe and Brazil.

-In 1995, Dawn Staley was selected to represent the United States at the USA Women's Pan American Games, but the event was cancelled due to lack of participation.
+In 1995, Dawn Staley was selected for the USA Women's Pan American Games, but the event was cancelled due to lack of participation.

 In 1996, Dawn Staley joined the Richmond Rage of the American Basketball League (ABL).